QualityMinds/openapi-generator-typescript-cypress/README.md

 The `openapi-generator-cli` is a node package wrapper for the actual `openapi-generator`.
 Therefore, the configuration requires the `version` of the generator to be set.
 The available versions can be found [here](https://github.com/OpenAPITools/openapi-generator/releases).
 Remove the `version` line and the latest version is taken automatically.

 In the `generators` part you can configure multiple generators for different OpenAPI specifications.
-In the example we  fancy-api`.
+In the example we use `fancy-api`.
 The provided properties are mandatory and must be present.
 Otherwise, the generated client code might not be Cypress-compatible.

 | Property        | Value                          | Explanation                                                                                                                                                                                                                                            |
 | --------------- | ------------------------------ |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|